MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/index.md

 This course will provide an introduction to the fundamental concepts and methods of bioimage analysis.
 We will cover the essential tools and techniques needed to analyze and understand biological images.
-Through this training, you will learn how to use Fiji, AI tools including Ilastik and Cellpose, and CellProfiler to answer your own research questions.
+Through this training, you will learn how to use Fiji and AI tools like Cellpose to answer your own research questions.

 ### General Learning Objectives